The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses

 \section{Main Result}

-We are ready to state an informal version of our main theorem.
-Please refer to Theorem~\ref{thm:main} for the details and full proof.
-The key idea is to define a \textit{zero-sum game} between $\ver$ and $\prov$, where the actions of each player are the possible algorithms or circuits that can be implemented in the given time bound.
+We are ready to state an informal version of our main theorem (see Appendix~\ref{apx:mainthm}, for the full version).
+The key idea is to define a \textit{zero-sum game} between $\ver_n$ (Alice) and $\prov_n$ (Bob), for every $n$, where the actions of each player are all possible circuits that can be realized with size $S_{\ver}(n)$ and $S_{\prov}(n)$.
 Notably, this game is finite, but there are exponentially many such actions for each player.
-We rely on some key properties of such large zero-sum games \citep{lipton1994simple,lipton2003playing} to argue about our main result.
-The formal statement and proof is deferred to Appendix~\ref{apx:mainthm}.
+We rely on some key properties of such large zero-sum games \citep{lipton1994simple} to argue about our main result.